 Piazza Pio II

 Piazza Pio II is the heart of the city.
 The Duomo, a beautiful 1459 cathedral dedicated to the Madonna dell’Assunta, Palazzo Piccolomini and the Palazzo Vescovile where the famous Diocesan Museum is located, overlook it.
 To the side of the Cathedral is the so-called Pozzo dei Cani.
-Absolutely to visit the church of San Giovanni, located just below the Duomo, where the baptismal font of Renaissance origin is well preserved.
+You should definitely visit the church of San Giovanni, located just below the Duomo, where the baptismal font of Renaissance origin is well preserved.

 Pienza - Pieve di Corsignano